Noah: The Advent of Grace

 Noah’s people resided in Mesopotamia and regions north into Anatolia.
 Biblical historians believe Noah lived in the southern reaches of Turkey and would have lived in a well-wooded area, probably mountainous.
 Noah is believed to be an ancient Hurrian.
 Hurrian lands also included the city of Haran, Abraham’s departing place into the land of Canaan.

 Gen. 6.8, “But Noah found grace in the eyes of the Lord.”
 Noah was also deemed a “just man” in v.9, implying sincerity in all his doings.
 He is willing to live apart from men yet close to God.
 Accredited within Judaism as the inventor of the plow, Noah removes the Adamic curse upon the ground.
-Noah takes one small step in faith and wisdom each day.
+We could surmise that Noah takes one small step in faith and wisdom each day.
 Noah stands like a mountain above the corrupted world.
-He lives his life with the nature of a servant.
+He lives his life within the nature of a servant.

 What defines Noah as the righteous remnant?
 A strong foundation in faith establishes Noah.
 As to the task of building the ark, he remains diligent, Noah is a doer.
 He serves even as he toils.
 Noah represents a true luminary in the enlightenment history of mankind.
 Noah reflects our better man.

-Relative to those who preceded Noah: Seth receives the branches of knowledge from his parents; Enosh takes that knowledge into the world and begins the Cult of Yahweh; Enoch is superlative in almost every way.
-Previous to Noah, all biblical personages built toward a goal.
+Relative to those who preceded Noah: Seth receives the branches of knowledge from his parents; Enosh takes that knowledge into the world and begins the Cult of Yahweh; Enoch is perceived as a proto-Christ figure.
+Previous to Noah, all biblical personages had been building toward a goal.
 Noah, however, is preparing for the end, and the preparation will be long and arduous.
-Noah lives by sweat and grit and labor.
+Noah lives by sweat, grit, and labor.
 For a century-plus twenty years, he toils.
 Much like us, Noah’s commitments and daily labor define him.

 *God’s covenant relation with Noah: Noah’s family lineage is pure; Noah’s spiritual condition is righteous.
-Seven sacred animals are also part of the covenant.
+Seven sacred animals are also part of the covenant, to be taken on the ark.

 Those who walk in the Way refine themselves and become a thread of this righteous remnant.
-Noah has positioned himself for Favor
+As we may also do, Noah has positioned himself for Favor.

 GRACE ENDOWED